Ageing and Lifestyle

 Ageing and lifestyle describes the changing ways that people are living across the globe as life expectancies rise.
 Ageing populations are one of the greatest social, economic and political transformations of our time.

-For example, the global 60+ cohort is forecast to grow more than five times as fast as the under-60 population from 2018-20301, creating challenges and opportunities for governments, companies and individuals alike:
+For example, the global 60+ cohort is forecast to grow significantly faster than all other age groups – tripling in size between 2000 and 2050 - creating challenges and opportunities for governments, companies and individuals alike:

 What are the potential benefits of the Ageing and Lifestyle theme?